-- 9. The Chair of the Board of Directors shall be the Chair of any general meeting, except where he/she is not available, in which case it shall be the Vice-chair, except where he/she is not available, in which case the board shall decide amongst themselves who shall act as Chair of any general meeting. - 10.
+- 9. The Chair of the Board of Directors shall be the Chair of any general meeting, except where he/she is not available, in which case it shall be the Vice-chair, except where he/she is not available, in which case the Board shall decide amongst themselves who shall act as Chair of any general meeting. - 10.
 The Chair may at his/her discretion, extend the privilege of the floor to any person who is not a member. - 11.
-Matters not covered by the Agenda may be introduced under "Other Business" at the discretion of the Chair.
+Only matters on the agenda will be considered at the SGM. - 12.
+The Chair shall have the absolute right to decide at any time when a topic has been sufficiently discussed.

-- 12. The Chair shall have the absolute right to decide at any time when a topic has been sufficiently discussed. - 13.
-No member shall have more than one vote on each question at any general meeting of the credit union or any adjournment thereof irrespective of his/her shareholding or the number of accounts in his/her name in the credit union provided, however, except in voting at elections, the presiding member shall have a second or casting vote in the event of equality of voting.
-Voting by proxy shall be allowed only when a member other than a natural person votes through a representative, who is a member of the group, duly authorised in writing for that purpose and accepted as such by the board of directors.
-Proxies must be received by 5.30pm on Friday 10th December 2021.
+13. No member shall have more than one vote on each question at any general meeting of the Credit Union or any adjournment thereof irrespective of his/her shareholding or the number of accounts in his/her name in the Credit Union provided, however, except in voting at elections, the presiding member shall have a second or casting vote in the event of equality of voting.
+Voting by proxy shall be allowed only when a member other than a natural person votes through a representative, who is a member of the group, duly authorised in writing for that purpose and accepted as such by the Board of Directors.
+Proxies must be received by 5.30pm on Wednesday 5th October 2022.